TKNW/DebugViewLogtocsv/README.md

 # DebugViewLogtocsv
-This little program can transfer .LOG to .csv
+This tool can transfer .LOG to .csv
 ## Usage
 ./LogtoCsv.exe [filename]